Ecuador votes to ban oil drilling in part of Amazon, mining outside Quito

 The Yasuni vote - which gives state oil company Petroecuador a year to shutter production in the 43-ITT block - is set to result in the loss of about 12% of Ecuador's 480,000-barrel-per-day (bpd) crude oil output.

+Petroecuador said in a statement on social media that it would carry out the actions necessary to comply with voters' decision.

-Petroecuador did not immediately respond to a request for comment but has said a "yes" would cost Ecuador $13.8 billion in income over the next two decades.
+The company has previously said a "yes" would cost Ecuador $13.8 billion in income over the next two decades.

 The Yasuni ban will lead to a 1.9% reduction in projected economic growth between this year and 2026, the central bank predicted last week.